Loading...

 Home / BENEFICIARIES

-This is the ninth consecutive year Make-A-Wish Greater Bay Area has been a beneficiary of the FOG RALLY.
-We have donated over $2.1M to this chapter and another $70,000 to other chapters in California.
-Together that represents a total donation of $2.17M making possible over 220 wishes for children suffering critical illnesses.
+This is the tenth consecutive year Make-A-Wish Greater Bay Area has been a beneficiary of the FOG RALLY.
+We have donated over $2M to this chapter and another $70,000 to other chapters in California.
+Together that represents a total donation of $2.2M making possible over 230 wishes for children suffering critical illnesses.
 And, with your help, we look forward to adding to this total this year!
 Learn more about the power of a wish and the works of this chapter at: sf.wish.org

 To celebrate our 10th anniversary and a decade of making a difference for kids, in 2021 we established the FOCF Fund for Kids.
 Through this fund we provide grants to nonprofit organizations providing services which have a direct and immediate impact to help kids in need and youth at risk that were nominated by Rally drivers, Rally sponsors and Board Members.